Change Your Image

 A rather disappointing film.
 It's really just Alien again, except it's a slimy semi-transparent creature with about as much humanity as Attila the Hun.
 I think the creature needed something a bit more redeeming rather than just a slimy brute who relentlessly goes after its human victims.
 He should have been called "Calvin the Terrible".

-"Roman Holiday", "The Brave One" "Spartacus" and "Exodus" Must Be Have Had Communist Subtexts to Overthrow the US Government
+Did "Roman Holiday", "The Brave One" "Spartacus" and "Exodus" Really Have Communist Subtexts to Overthrow the US Government?

 Towards the end of the film, Dalton Trumbo (Bryan Cranston in an Academy Award-nominated performance) makes a profound statement during his acceptance speech for the Laurel Award for Screen Writing Achievement during a Writer's Guild of America ceremony (1970).
 He says (paraphrase) "It will do no good to search for villains or heroes or saints or devils because there were none; there were only victims (during the communist blacklist years of the 1940's and 1950's)."
 This part of his speech sums up well the point of this film which chronicles one of the few survivors of the communist blacklist scare during the two decades after the Second World War.
 Not only teachers, doctors, academics, factory workers, social workers and many others were targeted resulting in the devastation of careers and lives, but also people working in the entertainment industry in Hollywood, CA.